Chart Color Schemes

 AreaSearch assessment indicates Brendale faces employment challenges relative to the majority of Australian markets

 Brendale has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 10.1% as of September 2025.
+The unemployment rate was 10.1% as of September 2025, with an estimated employment growth of 4.9% over the past year.
+There are 1,724 residents employed currently, but this is 6.1% higher than Greater Brisbane's rate of 4%.

-Retail trade employment levels are particularly high at 1.3 times the regional average.
-In contrast, professional & technical services employ only 5.7% of local workers, below Greater Brisbane's 8.9%.
 There are 4.2 workers for every resident in Brendale, indicating it functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 4.7% while the labour force grew by 5.5%, resulting in a rise in unemployment of 0.7 percentage points.
-In comparison, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment of 0.5 percentage points.
-State-level data from Queensland to November 25 shows employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Brendale's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Between September 2024 and September 2025, employment levels increased by 4.9% while the labour force grew by 5.7%, leading to a rise in unemployment of 0.6 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% with a labour force growth of 3.3%, and a drop in unemployment of 0.5 percentage points.
+National employment forecasts from May-25 suggest that Brendale's employment should increase by 6.5% over five years and 13.6% over ten years, based on industry-specific projections applied to its current employment mix.

 Frequently Asked Questions - Employment